isomerpages/moe-chijstc/_theresian-education/Sexuality Education.md

 sexuality education programmes by MOE-approved external providers.</p>
 <p>11.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their
 children out of the <strong>Sexuality Education lessons</strong> need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable below.
+This form will be communicated to parents at the start of the year and is also downloadable below.
 The completed form is to be submitted by 3 February 2025.</p>
 <p>12.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their
 children out of the <strong><em>eTeens</em> programme</strong> need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable &nbsp;The completed form is to be submitted by 3 February 2025.</p>
+This form will be communicated to parents at the start of the year and is also downloadable &nbsp;The completed form is to be submitted by 3 February 2025.</p>
 <p>13.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school